dreadwrr/Linux-Pyinstaller/README.md

 Found a suitable build and looks promising as the compressed size is 53mb and is compiled to c

-Note: This requires the pyinstaller6.0.0 module as the nuitka internal extracted location had to be added
+Note: This requires the 6.0.0-pyinstaller release as the nuitka internal extracted location had to be added

 get patchelf-0.14.3 from pkgs.org <br>
 activate patchelf